rahul-gharat/dronahq-docs/docs/control-designer.md

 <figure>
   <Thumbnail src="/img/advanced-concepts/designer/block-designer.png" alt="Blocks" width="150px"/>
 </figure>
-Layout section has components that allows you to give structure to your control they have predefiend styles applied to them.
+Layout section has components that allows you to give structure to your control they have predefined styles applied to them.

-Basic section has components that are used to define content of your control like text block, image, button, they also have some styles pre applied to them
+Basic section has components that are used to define content of your control like text block, image, button, they also have some styles pre-applied to them
 ### Style Manager

-Style manager allows you to apply css styles to blocks components through and interactive ui interface as potraied in the below image.
+Style manager allows you to apply css styles to blocks components through and interactive ui interface as portrayed in the below image.

 <figure>
   <Thumbnail src="/img/advanced-concepts/designer/styles-designer.png" alt="Blocks" width="200px"/>
 </figure>

 you will get almost all the css property available here and we have added few extra custom properties like State.
-State allows you to configre differnet ui states of your control and then change those state of your control in DronaHQ using rules for example you can create a custom info control which wil have diffent states like warning, error, and info these states can be swithced uing rules on builder at runtime resulting id diffent ui in same control.
+State allows you to configure different ui states of your control and then change those state of your control in DronaHQ using rules for example you can create a custom info control which will have different states like warning, error, and info these states can be switched using rules on builder at runtime resulting id different ui in same control.

 ### Mapping Manager

-Mappoing Manager allows you to configure you control's block components for data binding and Actions to trigger action flows in DronaHQ
+Mapping Manager allows you to configure you control's block components for data binding and Actions to trigger action flows in DronaHQ

 <figure>
   <Thumbnail src="/img/advanced-concepts/designer/mapping-designer.png" alt="Blocks" width="200px"/>